-Amiodarone is the only drug in modern FDA history, to be approved for use in the United States without undergoing any of the required randomized, clinical studies to show a drug is safe and effective before it is approved.
+Amiodarone is the only drug in modern FDA history to be approved in the United States without undergoing the required randomized clinical studies to show a drug is safe and effective before it is approved.

-Despite repeated requests from the FDA to perform the randomized clinical trials, especially if the manufacturers intended to use Amiodarone for the treatment of other, less-serious arrhythmias such as atrial fibrillation (“A-fib”), the manufacturers of Amiodarone never carried out these trials.
+Despite repeated requests from the FDA to perform randomized clinical trials, primarily if the manufacturers intended to use Amiodarone to treat other, less-serious arrhythmias such as atrial fibrillation (AFib), the manufacturers of Amiodarone never carried out these trials.

-As a result, the FDA has never approved the use of Amiodarone for anything other than a treatment of last resort for persons with life-threatening V-fib.
+As a result, the FDA has never approved using Amiodarone for anything other than a treatment of last resort for persons with life-threatening VFib.

-Then how did Amiodarone come to be the most commonly prescribed treatment for A-fib, which is far less dangerous but far more common arrhythmia than V-fib?
+Then how did Amiodarone become the most commonly prescribed treatment for AFib, which is far less dangerous but more common arrhythmia than VFib?
 It was done through the dark and secretive process of off-label promotion.

-It is not uncommon for a drug developed for one purpose to be found effective in the treatment of another condition.
-It is for this reason, that it is not improper or illegal for physicians to prescribe a drug for an unapproved use (“off-label”).
+It is not uncommon for a drug developed for one purpose to treat another condition effectively.
+For this reason, it is not improper or illegal for physicians to prescribe a medication for an unapproved use (“off-label”).

-However, it is unlawful for a drug manufacturer to promote a drug for an unapproved use.
+However, it is unlawful for a drug manufacturer to promote a drug for unapproved use.

-The drug industry makes tens of billions of dollars each year from doctors prescribing drugs off-label, making it too tempting for drug companies to avoid promoting drugs for off-label purposes.
-But in an effort to avoid FDA scrutiny, drug companies promote drugs off-label in covert and duplicitous ways.
+The drug industry makes tens of billions of dollars yearly from doctors prescribing drugs off-label, making it too tempting for drug companies to avoid promoting drugs for off-label purposes.
+But drug companies promote drugs off-label in covert and duplicitous ways to prevent FDA scrutiny.

-The most common method is to use third-parties, either by using physicians paid by the drug companies to speak to other physicians at professional association meetings and conferences, or to author journal articles touting a drug for an off-label treatment.
+The most common method is to use third parties, either by using physicians paid by the drug companies to speak to other physicians at professional association meetings and conferences or by authoring journal articles touting a drug for off-label treatment.

-There are also a large number of marketing companies that are hired to promote drugs for off-label purposes.
+A large number of marketing companies are also hired to promote drugs for off-label purposes.